NonaryR/Flag_res/README.md

 # Flag_res
 The definition of religion in the country by the flag settings.
+UCI datasets

-UCI datasets Nothing intresting, i just play wurh data.
+Nothing intresting, i just play with data.